Machine Learning based Glitch Veto for inspiral binary merger signals using Linear Chirp Transform: Existing Glitch-Veto Methods

 \subsection{Traditional Chi-Square Veto}

-Initially, the Chi-square method \cite{r3} was used to distinguish glitches from real signals by comparing the orthogonal projections of a signal in a parameter space.
+Initially, the Chi-square method \cite{r3,r59} was used to distinguish glitches from real signals by comparing the orthogonal projections of a signal in a parameter space.
 The Chi-square ( $\chi^2$ ) method is a statistical technique that measures how well an observed data set matches an expected model or distribution.
 In the context of glitch detection in gravitational wave signals, the Chi-square method involves calculating the discrepancies between the observed signal and a theoretical template across different segments of the signal.
-For each segment, the signal is projected onto an orthogonal parameter space defined by the physical characteristics of the system, such as frequency, phase, or amplitude.
+For each segment, the signal is projected onto an orthogonal parameter space defined by the physical characteristics of the system, such as frequency, phase or amplitude.
 By comparing these projections to the expected values based on models of merger signals, the Chi-square statistic can quantify how closely the signal aligns with a real gravitational wave event.
 The sum of squared differences between the observed and expected projections across all segments is computed to yield the Chi-square value.
-If the signal significantly deviates from the model in some regions, as is often the case with glitches, the Chi-square value increases, flagging the signal as anomalous.
+If the signal significantly deviates from the model in some regions, as is often the case with glitches - the Chi-square value increases flagging the signal as anomalous.
 Conversely, a low Chi-square value suggests the signal closely matches the expected pattern, making it more likely to be a genuine gravitational wave event.
-However, the challenge with this approach lies in the diversity of glitches.
-Since there are around 22 distinct classes of glitches \cite{r45} with different characteristics, the parameter space for each glitch type needs to be carefully tailored, making the method computationally expensive.
-Moreover, the Chi-square method is not foolproof — glitches with certain characteristics that can still slip through the veto mechanism, lead to false positives in the detection process.
+However, the challenge with this approach lies in the diversity of glitches - since there are around 22 distinct classes of glitches \cite{r45,r62,r64} with different characteristics, the parameter space for each glitch type needs to be carefully tailored, making the method computationally expensive.
+Moreover, the Chi-square method is not completely infallible - glitches with certain characteristics that can still slip through the veto mechanism and lead to false positives in the detection process.
+A different parameter space is required for different glitch types.
 Despite these limitations, the core idea remains foundational in many veto techniques: finding a parameter space where the behavior of glitches and merger signals diverges, allowing for their separation.